hipe/tmx/doc_test/README.md

 understand how it parses asset documents and turns them into test documents.

-at the coarsest level, the subject sidsystem parses the input (which it sees as a line stream, but which is usually a file (an "asset document")) into "blocks": comment blocks and static blocks. see [#020] "what are comment blocks?" for more on this particular part of it.
+at the coarsest level, the subject sidesystem parses the input (which it sees as a line stream, but which is usually a file (an "asset document")) into "blocks": comment blocks and static blocks. see [#020] "what are comment blocks?" for more on this particular part of it.